Lenfesty-b/SINDy/README.md

 ## Introduction

-This project simulates trials using four different decision models (DDM, LCA-DDM, LCA, and NLB) and fits SINDy models to the simulated data.
+This simulates trials using four different decision models (DDM, LCA-DDM, LCA, and NLB) and fits SINDy models to the simulated data.
 Each model can run single trials and trial-averaged models using the derived average coefficients.
 The project includes Python scripts and Jupyter notebooks to demonstrate how to run these simulations and analyze the results.

 ## Requirements